-- semester, but the grade will not be included in the cumulative grade point average. - D. Students can only tutor one class period per day each semester. - E. Teachers wishing to utilize student assistants must submit a written proposal to administration, outlining the student's responsibilities.
+- A. All tutor/teacher assistance placements will be approved by the administration. - B. High school credit will be awarded commensurate with the time spent in the program (No more than .50 credit per semester). - C. Students will be evaluated each grading period and a pass/fail grade will be given.
+Credit will be issued each semester, but the grade will not be included in the cumulative grade point average. - D. Students can only tutor one class period per day each semester. - E. Teachers wishing to utilize student assistants must submit a written proposal to administration, outlining the student's responsibilities.
 Teachers may have only one student assistant per semester. - F. Students must be passing all classes while participating as a teacher assistant